-Teaching an insurance survey course causes one to review and reflect upon a lot of core principles that we don't always focus on when the pressure of today's crisis-whatever that crisis may then be-is so intense that you barely have time to focus on what needs doing right now, this very minute.
+Teaching an insurance survey course causes one to review and reflect upon a lot of core principles that we don't always focus on when the pressure of today's crisis-whatever that crisis may then be-is so intense that you barely have time to Any objective observer would conclude that our guaranty system has done a very effective job in meeting the expectations of its stakeholders.

+focus on what needs doing right now, this very minute.
 We don't often get to ruminate over first principles.

-That said, once John had prompted me to pull my old text-book off the shelf, I couldn't keep myself from leafing through it a bit, and that exercise reminded me of some things that might be worth our consideration when it comes to meeting stakeholder expectations for our enterprise-the guaranty system-as we look forward to another challenging year.
+That said, once John had prompted me to pull my old textbook off the shelf, I couldn't keep myself from leafing through it a bit, and that exercise reminded me of some things that might be worth our consideration when it comes to meeting stakeholder expectations for our enterprise-the guaranty system-as we look forward to another challenging year.